This website provides information for general purposes only.Read our full disclaimer

 The cleanest Golden Visa fund cases are built before money moves.

 Confirm the bank route, prepare source-of-funds evidence, preserve FX records, send funds through an approved path, and collect formal post-subscription evidence immediately after settlement.
+The bank file should reconcile with the lawyer file, fund subscription file and AIMA evidence pack.

 Frequently Asked Questions